apache/shenyu-website/content/en/projects/shenyu/custom-plugin/index.md

   </dependency>
 ```

-* Declare a new class named "A" and implements `org.dromara.shenyu.plugin.api.ShenyuPlugin`
+* Declare a new class named "A" and implements `org.apache.shenyu.plugin.api.ShenyuPlugin`

 ```java
 public interface ShenyuPlugin {